 ABOUT THE FLORENCE SCHOOL OF REGULATION

-The Florence School of Regulation (FSR) was established as a centre of excellence for independent discussion and dissemination, regarding the regulation of:
+The Florence School of Regulation (FSR) is a centre of excellence for independent research, training and policy dialogue, regarding the regulation of:

 The FSR was founded in 2004 by three European regulators in the energy sector

 - Pippo Ranci (co-founder of Council of European Energy Regulators CEER and former chairman of the Italian Regulatory Authority)

 - Ignacio Pérez-Arriaga (MIT and University of Comillas)

 - Jorge Vasconcelos (co-founder and chairman of CEER)